 Square Payroll Scalability

-There is no hard limit on employees that can be paid through Square Payroll, but they do claim to be intended for small businesses, so you wouldn’t want to enroll hundreds of employees into the system.
+There is no hard limit on employees that can be paid through Square Payroll.
+However, the platform does claim to be intended for small businesses, so you wouldn’t want to enroll hundreds of employees into the system.

 Square Payroll Pricing